cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

     }

     if !found_in_leaderboard {
-        panic("Player not found in the leaderboard")
+        errors.New("Player not found in the leaderboard")
     }

     ...